bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 # Interaction at the AS {#user-interaction}

-If the client [indicates that it is capable of driving interaction with the user in its request](#request-interact), and the AS determines that interaction is required and responds to one or more of the client's interaction capabilities, the client SHOULD initiate one of the returned
+If the RC [indicates that it is capable of driving interaction with the RO in its request](#request-interact), and the AS determines that interaction is required and responds to one or more of the RC's interaction capabilities, the RC SHOULD initiate one of the returned
 [interaction capabilities in the response](#response-interact).